-VII.
-The Early Years, Phase II.
+7. The Early Years, Phase II.
 (And a Moral: Always Look for Letters)

-When I got to transcribing letters later on in the chronology of things, I remembered that, quite often, people tell stories in letters.
 Helen didn’t have the final version of letters that she sent, but being such a detailed person (with foresight), she had drafted them first and kept the drafts (at least a few of them).
 And she had received some letters as well.
 There is one from her father, Frank Skinner, on wafer thin airmail paper, from 1940, about the family:

 A ‘From Whence You Came’ Letter from Helen’s father, Frank Skinner, Sept, 6 1940

+The evolution of Frank’s Skinner line, as he notes, ended with him.
 I like her father’s non-sequitur self-disparagement about Braintree and a lack of brains on the tree (though it is more a family-disparagement than a self one).
-This is the only writing I have from her father, but as is common with our family, it is light on sentiment but replete with dry humor (our love language is self-deprecation).

 Frank and Gertrude Skinner, likely Arlington, New Jersey, 1940ish (around when the letter was written)